wkentaro/gshell/README.rst

 gshell
 ======

-Handle Google Drive like shell.
+Navigate in Google Drive like doing on shell.

 Screencast